 Despite the above point, most places will accept card payments.
 During our time in the Outer Hebrides, we never had to worry about needing to take out any cash.

 8. Bring Waterproof Clothing

 And finally, as with everywhere in Scotland, the weather can be unpredictable.
 Your best bet is to either wear waterproof clothing or bring waterproof outer layers.
 You never know when they might come in handy!

-Want to virtually experience landing on the world’s only beach runway?
+Want to virtually experience landing on the world’s only commercial beach runway?
 Check out our YouTube video on landing at Barra Airport!